LukeMcCulloch/feasible-form-parameter-design/README.md

        But seriously, if there is something weird/hard to get required, I will do my best to take it out.
        I am shooting for just requiring Numpy and Matplotlib.
 Fancy graph plotting will be optional until it becomes dead simple to install.
+    *  One thing required in the present version:  intervals from the pyinterval package [here.](https://github.com/taschini/pyinterval)
+       If you use pip, get with pip install pyinterval

 * Database configuration
 * How to run 'tests'  (how to make your cpu spin random numbers into something resembling a ship hull form)